pedroter7/AspNetBasicAuth/README.md

-# A Basic Authentication Library for ASP.NET Core
+# A Basic Authentication Library for ASP.NET Core 🔐

 AspNetBasicAuth is a library that implements the basic authentication schema in asp.net core applications using dependency injection to customize credential authentication, perform user data retrieval and principal claims creation.
 The library also provides a method to configure the SwashBuckle generated OpenAPI specification to support the basic authentication.

-## Note on Security
+## Security Disclaimer ⚠️⚠️⚠️

 This library is intended for non-production use.
-In case you want to use this library in production environments, you are responsible for hardening and testing this authentication ensuring that it performs as intended.
+In case you want to use this library in production environments, you are responsible for hardening and testing the authentication methods that this library provides ensuring that it performs as intended.
+If you really wish to use it in production, do it at your own risk.

-## Requirements
+## Requirements 📋

  - Enviornment: .NET 6.0+

-## Usage
+## Usage 👩‍💻

 In order to use the library it is necessary to provide the implementation of two interfaces: